marcoliguori236/mooveit-coding-challenge/README.md

 'cas' and 'gets' were not supported for practical context reasons.

-Lastly, it is important to note that instead of accepting 'command name key flags exptime bytes \r\n cas key flags exptime bytes cas unique \r\n' like the real Memcached system, this implementation uses the following protocol:
+Lastly, it is important to note that instead of accepting 'command name' 'key' 'flags' 'exptime' 'bytes' \r\n 'cas' 'key' 'flags' 'exptime' 'bytes' 'cas unique' \r\n' like the real Memcached system, this implementation uses the following protocol:
- 'command name key value bytes'
+ 'command name' 'key' 'value' 'bytes'.

+For example:

+- set foo bar 3 gives the following output: STORED.

 ## Reproductibility